jasongfleischer/defunct-website-argo-navis/_posts/2020-04-28-Asymptomatic-COVID-infections-good-or-bad.md

 Now finally, consider [this March 20 paper by Li et al. on SARS-CoV-2 spread in China](https://science.sciencemag.org/content/early/2020/04/24/science.abb3221).
 They looked at the spread of the virus within China from Jan 10 - Feb 8.
 They estimate that

 1. Around 80%+ of carriers are asymptomatic
-2. Asymptomatic people are around half as good at transmitting the virus to others as a symptomatic person
+2. Asymptomatics are around half as good at transmitting the virus to others as normal-symptomatic people
 3. Because of their higher prevelance, asymptomatics are responsible for the vast majority of infections, in spite of their lower transmissibility

-This naturally raises the question of what happens when you do an analysis in the style of H+H on the mdoel from Li et al.  I am not a real epidemiology modeler, just a data scientists and computational modeler who's used to working with biological research data.
+This naturally raises the question of what happens when you do an analysis in the style of H+H on the mdoel from Li et al.  I am not a real epidemiology modeler, just a data scientist / computational modeler used to working with biological research.
 Also I'm stuck at home with a preschooler and I shouldn't even have taken the hour off from my real work to write this blog post.
 Anyone out there interested in this?

 # A thought experiment